VikasSahani/Smart-attendance-management-system/README.md

-# Face-detection-and-attandence-management-system-
+# Face-detection-and-attendance-management-system-
-Attandence management system using face detection
+Attendance management system using face detection

 In these project we are using python,opencv,numpy library,dlib library,and face detection trained model